GENI-NSF/geni-tools/README-omni.txt

     --end-time=GENI_END_TIME
-                        Requested end time for any newly allocated or provisioned slivers - may be ignored by the AM --optionsfile=JSON_OPTIONS_FILENAME
+                        Requested end time for any newly allocated or provisioned slivers - may be ignored by the AM --start-time=GENI_START_TIME
+                        Requested start time for any allocated slivers
+                        - NOW if not provided, could be for future reservations --optionsfile=JSON_OPTIONS_FILENAME
                         Send all options defined in named JSON format file to methods that take options